Quantum entanglement and top spin correlations in SMEFT at higher orders: Computation Setup

 at order $\mathcal O(\alpha_{\text{s}}^3 \, \alpha_{\text{EW}}^2)$, since the prompt $W \, b$ pair emitted by the electroweak decay of tops also has spin analyzing power.
 For such a computation, suitable phase-space cuts help isolate the doubly resonant contribution $p \ p \to t \, \bar t \to W^+ \, W^- \, b \, \bar{b}$.
 Generally speaking, one should cluster parton-level QCD radiation in jets, impose a selection of standard jet cuts, and ask that the invariant mass of the two $W$ + $b$-jet pairs is close to $m_t$.
 The full SM amplitude for \eqref{processwbwb} has been evaluated at NLO in \cite{Denner:2010jp, Bevilacqua:2010qb}, but the significant complexity of SMEFT amplitudes prevented us from extracting precise enough results for this process.

 To obtain our results we combine a NLO fixed-order calculation for the process $p \ p \to t \, \bar t$ and the modeling of the electroweak decays $t \to b \, \ell^+ \, \nu$ and $\bar t \to \bar b \, \ell^- \, \bar \nu$ with {\tt MadSpin} \cite{Artoisenet:2012st}.
 This yields predictions whose accuracy is summarized in Table \ref{tab:madspin}.
 Accuracy is NLO QCD, up to virtual corrections to the spin state, that can not be handled by {\tt MadSpin}.
 However, as the kinematic state is constructed before the spin state, and the top quarks' momentum is correlated with their spin\footnote{See for instance the argument given in \cite{Severi:2021cnj} for top pairs emitted at large $p_T$.}, the full-NLO accuracy of the $t \bar t$ kinematics improves the partial-NLO accuracy of the spin state.
-It is also true that virtual corrections to the $t \bar t$ spin state are known to be small in the SM \cite{Bernreuther:2015yna, Frederix:2021zsh} and it is reasonable to assume that the same holds true for the SMEFT.
+It is also true that in the SM virtual corrections to the $t \bar t$ spin state amount to a percent level shift for most of the observables we consider \cite{Bernreuther:2015yna, Frederix:2021zsh}.
+The only exception is $C_{rr}$, for which, given its small value in the SM, the relative correction is $\sim \, 25\%$.
+We thus consider it reasonable to assume that the impact of virtual corrections remains under control also in the SMEFT.

 Hard events featuring a top pair production are generated with {\tt Madgraph5\_aMC@NLO} v3.4.0 at fixed-order NLO QCD accuracy, $\mathcal O(\alpha_s^3 \alpha_{\text{EW}}^0)$.
 Electroweak corrections, known to amount to a percent-level correction to the total cross section \cite{Bernreuther:2006vg}, and to very small shifts in the spin observables \cite{Bernreuther:2015yna}, are not considered.
 The hadronic center of mass energy is set to $\sqrt s = 13.0$ TeV, corresponding to the second run of the LHC.
 We use the {\tt NNPDF3.1} parton distribution function \cite{NNPDF:2017mvq} at NLO QCD with $\alpha_s(m_Z) = 0.118$.
 The dataset used to extract this PDF does not include any top spin data.
 The SM renormalization and factorization scales $\mu_\text R$ and $\mu_\text F$ are set on an event-by-event basis to one fourth of the total transverse energy $H_T$ of the process, and the SMEFT renormalization scale $\mu_\text{EFT}$ is set to the top mass.
 Events are generated within the {\tt SMEFT@NLO} model \cite{Degrande:2020evl}, whose flavor symmetry is \eqref{symm}.
 Note that the flavor symmetry implies that light SM particles, including the $b$ quark, are massless, and the CKM matrix is the identity.
 Other SM input parameters are set to their current experimental values.
 The {\tt SMEFT@NLO} model is restricted to only contain the operators of interest, $\mathcal O_{tG}$ and the four-quark operators \eqref{our4q_1} -- \eqref{our4q_7} and \eqref{our4q1_1} -- \eqref{our4q1_7}, one at a time.
 Top quarks are kept on shell.